turulomio/pydicts/docs/_sources/lod.md

 ## lod_clone

-Makes a clone of the list of dictionaries createing a new list and new dictionaries
+Makes a clone of the list of dictionaries with a new list and new dictionaries

 ## lod_filter_dictionaries